 Where we get the feeling of having shared in the common peril is in the fellowship of AA, but the book is warning us that getting involved in JUST the fellowship is NOT enough.
 There are TWO parts to AA's solution to alcoholism, the fellowship AND the program (which are the Twelve Steps), and we need to be involved in BOTH parts.
-The book continues:

 Please turn to the next page.
-The fourth paragraph on page 18 says:
+On page 18 in the fourth paragraph it says the following: